trojan-gfw/trojan/docs/protocol.md

 More information on `SOCKS5` requests can be found [here](https://tools.ietf.org/html/rfc1928).

-**Note that a `UDP ASSOCIATE` has not been implemented in version 0.1.0.
+**Note that `UDP ASSOCIATE` has not been implemented in version 0.1.0.
 The `CMD` field may be extended in future implementation (if needed).**

 When the server receives the first data packet, it unwraps the TLS packet and looks for the two `CRLF`s.
-Then it checks if the hashed password is correct and the Trojan Request is valid.On failure at any step, the protocol is considered "other protocols" (see next section).
-Note that the first packet will have payload (ApplicationData) appened.
+Then it checks if the hashed password is correct and the Trojan Request is valid.
+On failure at any step, the protocol is considered "other protocols" (see next section).
+Note that the first packet will have payload (Application Data) appended.
 This avoids length pattern detection and may reduce the number of packets to be sent.

 If the request is valid, the trojan server connects to the endpoint indicated by the `DST.ADDR` and `DST.PORT` field and opens a direct tunnel between the endpoint and trojan client.